henriksson-lab/img2omezarr/README.md

 # img2omezarr

 `img2omezarr` converts microscopy image files to OME-Zarr.
+It has both a command line user interface and a GUI aimed to make it easy for regular users to upload their data to OME-Zarr.

 **Testing needed; work in progress**